 B. Determination of location in Primary and/or Secondary Aquifer Zones.
 Where the boundaries of the Primary and/or Secondary Aquifer Zones as delineated are in doubt or in dispute, the burden of proof shall be upon the owner of, or other party interested in, the land in question to show where they should properly be located.
 At the request of the owner, the Town may engage a qualified professional geologist, hydrogeologist or engineer trained and experienced in hydrogeology to assist in determination of the location of the applicant's property in relation to the Primary and/or Secondary Aquifer Zones.
 The Town may charge the applicant for all or part of the cost of the investigation.

-§ 300-16.4 Establishment of use regulations.
+§ 300-10.3.3Establishment of use regulations.

 The Aquifer Protection District is superimposed over all other districts established by this Bylaw.
 Only those uses specifically allowed by these use regulations and also allowed in the underlying district by other provisions of this Bylaw are permitted in the Aquifer Protection District.

-§ 300-16.5 Uses in Well Protection District (Zone 1).
+§ 300-10.3.4Uses in Well Protection District (Zone 1).

 A. Permitted uses in Zone 1.
 The following uses are permitted in the Well Protection District, provided that all necessary permits, orders and approvals required by local, state and federal law also are obtained: